2024-03-18

 How I do passwords

-I use the bitwarden password vault, and I have an onlykey device.
+Here is that "something", here is how I do login: I use the BitWarden password vault, and I have an OnlyKey device.

-I login to a desktop by unlocking the onlykey, then typing on the keyboard the correct password prefix, and then playing the rest of the password out of the onlykey.
-That logs me into the desktop Then I unlock the bitwarden browser plugin the same way.
+I login to a desktop like this: I plug in and unlock the OnlyKey using its PIN that I have memorized, then I type on the keyboard a short password prefix, and then I play the rest of the password out of the OnlyKey macro storage.
+That logs me into that desktop.
+Then I unlock the BitWarden browser plugin the same way.

-If you search my physical desks, or my everydaycarry, you will find what looks like the PIN for my onlykey.
-It's actually the self-destruct code for the onlykey.
+If you search my physical desks, or my everydaycarry, you will find what looks like the the unlock PIN for the OnlyKey.
+If you grab it from me and try to use it, you will be sad.
 Bwa ha ha.

-The onlykey is also a U2F device, and bitwarden is a passkey provider and is a TOTP code generator.
-I have passkey turned on everywhere I can (google, github, amazon retail).
-I have u2f enabled everywhere I can.
-I have OATH TOTP turned on everywhere I can.
-Every place I have U2F or TOTP enabled, I also generated the "get me back in" lockout codes, and have those stored in the notes field of the bitwarden entry for that account.
+The OnlyKey device is also a U2F token, and BitWarden is a passkey provider and is a TOTP code generator.
+I have passkey turned on everywhere I can (so far Google, Github, Gitlab, and Amazon Retail).
+I have U2F enabled everywhere I can.
+I have OATH TOTP enabled everywhere I can.
+Every place I have U2F or TOTP enabled, I also generated the "get me back in" lockout codes, and have those stored in the notes field of the BitWarden entry for that account.

-There is some added complexity I will not explain here, because my employer provides their own custom keyed yubikey fido2 hardware tokens, that have their own unlock PINs.
+Before any of my coworkers get all excited, there is some added complexity related to how I login to my work laptops and into intranet resources that I will not explain more deeply here, because my employer provides their own custom FIDO2 tokens, that have their own unlock PINs, that interface to a bespoke ZT system.
+I've memorized those work-related PINs.

 2023-11-28